 There are two different types of bankruptcy petitions an individual may file:

-Chapter 13 Bankruptcy – is also called a wage earners bankruptcy as income is needed to repay a court determined portion of one’s outstanding debts.
+This is also called a wage earners bankruptcy, as income is needed to repay a court determined portion of one’s outstanding debts.
 Repayment plans are structured to last between three and five years.

 Not all debts can be forgiven by filing for bankruptcy protection.
 Examples of debts that won’t be forgiven are child support, alimony and taxes.
 There may be circumstances under which student loan debt could be forgiven.
 If considering bankruptcy, it is wise to seek the advice of a bankruptcy attorney who can guide you through the process.

-Filing for bankruptcy protection is a decision that should not be made without much consideration.
-It is invasive…every aspect of one’s financial life needs to be revealed…debts, income, assets, etc. A bankruptcy filing will hurt one’s credit score, with a filing remaining on the report for 10 years with a Chapter 7 and seven years with a Chapter 13.
+Filing for bankruptcy protection is a decision that should be made only after much consideration.
+Bankruptcy is invasive.
+Every aspect of one’s financial life needs to be revealed – debts, income, assets, etc. A bankruptcy filing will hurt one’s credit score, with a filing remaining on the report for 10 years with a Chapter 7 and seven years with a Chapter 13.

-After filing for bankruptcy but before receiving one’s discharge (a discharge is a bankruptcy court order that releases the individual from his/her legal obligations to repay their debts), the consumer must complete a post filing debtor education course.
-This also needs to completed through an EOUST approved credit counseling agency.
+After filing for bankruptcy but before receiving one’s discharge (a bankruptcy court order that releases the individual from his/her legal obligations to repay their debts), the consumer must complete a post filing debtor education course.
+This also needs to be completed through an EOUST-approved credit counseling agency.